AtharvaEdlawar/ChatGPTWriter-Assignment/README.md

 1)add a dropDown in the model To changed the LMs then feed it to the Groq request model.

 2)context can also be to the model then can be fed to  the groq request model  NOTE context should be fed before the prompt Example: 'respond to' + context + prompt

 This should result in a very OG chatgpt Writer uiux

 ui have been changed (Just the color theme)
 Also added a Login Signup popUp

-The main Script in the content.tsx
+The main Script is in the content.tsx
 POPUp contatins the login.